netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 --- abstract

 This document provides guidelines for using the Multipath Extension for QUIC {{QUIC-MP}} with SCION {{SCION-OVERVIEW}}.
+SCION provides many details about available paths and allows selecting paths on the level of individual router interfaces.
+This provide many opportunities for improving congestion control and other algorithms.
+They also avoid some problems that gave rise to current algorithms.

-The recommendations concern algorithms for congestion control and path selection, as well as general considerations for API design and applications that use multipath QUIC over SCION.
+The guidlines in this document concern algorithms for congestion control, lload distribution and path selection, as well as general considerations for API design and applications that use multipath QUIC over SCION.

-This document discusses multipathing mainly in the sense of multiple paths per 4-tuple (client IP/port + server IP/port).
+This document discusses multipathing mainly in the sense of multiple paths per 4-tuple.
 Multipathing over multiple interfaces is mentioned but not discussed in detail.

 --- middle